Working with us as a rongoā Māori practitioner

 Email claims@acc.co.nz

-We’ll talk to them about how their injury is affecting them and how they expect rongoā will help.
+We’ll talk to them about how their injury is affecting them and how they expect rongoā will help their rehabilitation.
 Kiritaki don’t need a referral from a treatment provider, although clinicians may choose to support their request.

 How we pay for rongoā Māori